+Psychiatrists assess your mental and physical symptoms, and work with you to develop a treatment plan.
 Psychiatrists are doctors who specialise in mental health.
 They can prescribe medication and provide psychological therapy.
 A GP can give you a referral to see one.

 What is a psychiatrist?

-Why would I see a psychiatrist?
+Should I see a psychiatrist?

 Psychiatrists specialise in complex mental health issues.
 You might see a psychiatrist if you’re experiencing severe depression and anxiety, bipolar disorder, psychosis, eating disorders, obsessive compulsive disorder, or other personality or emotional disorders.
-Some people might see both a psychiatrist (who prescribes and monitors medication) and a psychologist (who delivers psychological therapies).

 No matter what the reason, it’s important to find a psychiatrist you like and trust.
 Not every psychiatrist is going to be a good fit, and it can take a few tries before you find someone you connect with.